Gumley Cricket Club: History

 There's a long history of cricket in Gumley, with reference to matches as early as the mid 19th century.
 One account, reported in the Leicester Chronicle in 1873 recorded a match between Kibworth and Gumley regressing into a brawl between the two teams, fueled in part by the presence of alcohol.
 However, facilities and decorum have improved markedly over the years.
 A concerted effort by several club members have raised the quality of the square and fund raising efforts have yielded many improvements to the pavilion, in particular a much needed new roof.

 Touring

 The club arranges an annual tour of 4 matches on consecutive days from the Thursday after the late May Bank Holiday.
 Past venues include: Margate, Braintree, Barnstaple, Havant, Harrogate, etc. The tour has been a regular feature of the club calendar since 2000.

-Club Performance
+Performance

 The Leicestershire & Rutland Cricket League competition results showing the club's position (by Division) since 2017.

 The Northamptonshire Cricket League competition results showing the club's position (by Division) since 2008.

-Club Honours
+Honours

-Club Captains
+Captains

 The club appoints a separate Captain for each of its three teams.
 Captain since 1977 are as follows: